Potassium-chromate/Image-Classifier-with-CNN-and-DFT-preprocessing/README.md

 # Image-Classifier-with-CNN-and-DFT-preprocessing

-This project aims to develop a Convolutional Neural Network (CNN) based image classifier for four weather conditions: cloudy, rain, shine, and sunrise.
-The images are preprocessed using Discrete Fourier Transform (DFT) to convert them into their frequency domain, which potentially reveals additional patterns or features not easily accessible in the spatial domain.
-This additional information might aid in the model's decision-making process, leading to improved performance.
+## Project Description
+The idea behind this project stems from the potential of DFT to reveal additional patterns or features not easily accessible in the spatial domain of images.
+By transforming images into their frequency domain, it is hypothesized that the model can gain a more comprehensive understanding of the images, possibly leading to improved classification accuracy.

 ## Installation
 The code is written in Python, and uses tensorflow, keras, pandas, numpy, seaborn, matplotlib, sklearn, PIL, and cv2 libraries.
 Make sure these are installed in your environment.